 1-1/2 tsp BM yeast

-For the filling of butter-sugar mixture: 1 stick of softened butter (1/2 lb) + 1 cup white sugar + 1/2 c light brown sugar.
+For the filling of butter-sugar mixture (approximate): 1 stick of softened butter (1/4 lb) + 1 cup white sugar + 1/2 c light brown sugar.
 Adding 1/4 cup breadcrumbs to this mixture somehow aids in keeping them inside the rolls and minimizing the oozing when they melt.
 Alternatively, you can just use plain white sugar and butter (the consistency should be like wet sand if you don't want to add breadcrumbs).
 Optional: Add shredded cheese.